dpluong/chip-8/docs/PROJECT DOCUMENT.md

 ## Software Languages/Tools
 The project will be coded using Javascript, with an HTML/CSS frontend.
 To facilitate testing and easier use of external libraries, Node/NPM shall also be used.
+There is no required editor, and members are free to use any editor of their choice.

 ## Software Methodology
 Incremental development will be used for planning the project.